 Revenue from the sale of goods in the course of ordinary activities is measured at the fair value of the consideration received or receivable, net of excise duties, returns, trade discounts and volume rebates.
 Revenue is recognised when persuasive evidence exists, usually in the form of an executed sales agreement, that the significant risks and rewards of ownership have been transferred to the customer, recovery of the consideration is probable, the associated costs and possible return of goods can be estimated reliably, there is no continuing management involvement with the goods, and the amount of revenue can be measured reliably.
 If it is probable that discounts will be granted and the amount can be measured reliably, then the discount is recognised as a reduction of revenue as the sales are recognised.
-Payments to retailers for advertising and marketing services which are not linked to sales transactions and are independent of volumes sold are accounted for as commercial costs.

-The timing of the transfers of risks and rewards varies depending on the individual terms of the sales agreement.
+The timing of the transfer of risks and rewards varies depending on the individual terms of the sales agreement.
 For sales of beer and soft drinks, transfer usually occurs when the product is shipped to the carrier.
 Generally for such products the buyer has no right of return.